zalsafwani/Predicting-Chlamydia-trachomatis-L2-434-Bu-promoters/README.md

   1. Find the promoters for Chlamydia trachomatis L2/434/Bu.
   2. Find the aliases for the genes in Chlamydia trachomatis L2/434/Bu.

-Befor setting the database we need to download the genbank file from NCBI for the Chlamydia trachomatis L2/434/Bu complete genome or use this file **Chlamydia trachomatis.gb**
+Befor setting the database we need to download the genbank file from NCBI for the Chlamydia trachomatis L2/434/Bu complete genome or use this file **chamydia_trachomatisL2_434_Bu.gb**

   Steps to download the genbank file from NCBI using the terminal: